lblaseygg/Valentines/README.md

    - `cat.gif` for the celebration page
    - `Don't be rash.mp4` for the video message
    - Audio file for the celebration page
+3. Set up Google Form:
+   - Create a new Google Form
+   - Add response and timestamp fields
+   - Replace form URL and entry IDs in script.js

 ## Dependencies 🔧